 How to File a Lawsuit Following DCPP/DYFS Negligence

 In the State of New Jersey, the DCPP (Division of Child Protection and Permanency), which was previously known as the DYFS (Division of Youth and Family Services), is responsible for various aspects of child protection, including investigating allegations of neglect and abuse.
-In the event that the DCPP fails to properly investigate or arrange adequate protection for the child, resulting in injury, death, or hardships, Paul M. da Costa and his associates at Snyder Sarno D'Aniello Maceri & da Costa LLC, can help you bring forth an action, claiming DCPP/DYFS negligence.
-Our attorneys, serving Roseland, Bridgewater, Bergen, and all of New Jersey, will fight for you, and against institutions that fail to meet their standards.
+In the event that the DCPP fails to properly investigate or arrange adequate protection for the child, resulting in injury, death, or hardships, Paul M. da Costa and his team at Snyder Sarno D'Aniello Maceri & da Costa LLC, can help you bring forth an action, claiming DCPP/DYFS negligence.
+Our attorneys, serving all of New Jersey from our Roseland, Bridgewater, Hackensack offices, will fight for you, and against institutions that fail to meet their standards.

 If we believe they failed to protect the child or victim, which allowed abuse to continue, we will fight on behalf of a family member or the estate to hold the responsible parties or departments accountable for their failure to act.

 DCPP is part of the DCF (Department of Children and Families), with the powers granted to them by New Jersey law to ensure the safety of children and families.
 While the department is responsible for keeping children safe from abusive environments, there are times when the department is negligent and fails to notice clear signs of abuse.
 Their failure to remove a child from a toxic living arrangement can have catastrophic consequences, including abuse, both mental and physical, and in some cases, death.

 Real Cases and Real Results